-Join Peggy Fisher for an in-depth discussion in this video Recursion, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Recursion, part of Programming Foundations: Discrete Mathematics.

 - Recursion is the process of self-referential definitions.
 A famous recursion problem, the Towers of Hanoi, describes a legend where several Buddhist monks created three large pegs in a room.
 They placed 64 discs on one of the pegs in ascending size order.
 Their objective was to move all 64 discs from one peg to another.
 But there is a catch.
 They could only move one disc at a time, and they can never place a larger disc on top of a smaller disc.

 Moving one disc at a time, this would take roughly 585 billion years.
 The process to solve the puzzle is a perfect example of recursion.
 When dealing with recursive functions, there are two things that need to be determined.
 First, the base case, which is the last action to solve a problem.
 And second, the recursive process.
 With the tower, the base case is when the last piece is placed on the new peg.